Last updated: [01/22/21]

-- Most COVID-19 patients in Vietnam have recovered and were released from the hospital.
-Vietnam has not had any new community transmission cases since September 2, 2020; all recent confirmed cases involve people who arrived in Vietnam with COVID-19 and were sent directly to quarantine and isolated for treatment.
+- Most COVID-19 patients in Vietnam have recovered and been released from the hospital.
+Slightly more than 100 individuals are currently being isolated for treatment.
+Vietnam has not had any new community transmission cases since December 2, 2020; all recently confirmed cases involve people who arrived in Vietnam with COVID-19 and were sent directly to quarantine and isolated for treatment.
 For further details please see the Vietnamese Ministry of Health website here.

 - Any individuals experiencing symptoms of the COVID-19 virus — fever, cough and difficulty breathing — or those concerned they may have been exposed to the virus should call Vietnam’s health hotline right away: 19009095 (Press 1 for English).

 - Are PCR and/or antigen tests available for U.S. citizens in Vietnam?
 [Yes]